savannabits/filament-modules/README.md

 ## Usage

-To generate a new Filament Context, use the `module:make-filament-context` command.
+To generate a new Filament Context, use the `module:make-filament` command.
-You can run `php artisan module:make-filament-context -h` to see the expected arguments.
+You can run `php artisan module:make-filament -h` to see the expected arguments.

 ```bash
 #Option 1: Pick an existing module to use first, then run the command (similar to other laravel-modules commands)